The procedure in the event of a road traffic accident in Europe and Germany always depends on the severity of the accident.

 - Note the identity and address of potential witnesses.
-Ask your witnesses for their business cards, so that you can easily reach them even at their workplace.
+Ask your witnesses for their business cards so that you can easily reach them even at their workplace.

 - Please carefully fill in the accident statement, which should be signed by the adverse party.

 - You don’t speak the language of the other driver?
 Don’t panic!
-The European Accident Statement is standardized, so that the information filled out on this document can be easily understood by your insurance company.
+The European Accident Statement is standardized so that the information filled out on this document can be easily understood by your insurance company.
 Therefore, the box ‘observations’ on this document can be completed by the driver in his (her) own language.
-As a last resort, two European Acccident Statements - in each driver’s language - can be completed and signed.
+As a last resort, two European Accident Statements - in each driver’s language - can be completed and signed.

 - Above all, do not forget to mention the number of boxes you ticked at the bottom of the column.
-Otherwise the adverse party might cross other boxes after the fact, which could be to your disadvantage.
+Otherwise, the adverse party might cross other boxes after the fact, which could be to your disadvantage.